The Ultimate Rotorua Itinerary: 3-Days of Culture, Volcanos and More

 The Maori villagers use the boiling hot spring to steam cook their vegetables.
 On the tour, you have the opportunity to try some corn that has be boiled in this water

 After visiting the important school, head to Whakarewarewa, a local Māori village that continues to practice a traditional way of life.
 This will give you some insight into how the Māori people used the geothermal land to their advantage and how the culture continues to live on today.
-The community members of the village are the ones who are sharing their story and culture.
+The community members of the village are the ones who are sharing their story.
 Access to the most unique parts of the village can only be visited through a guided tour, allowing you to see how they use the naturally hot/boiling water for bathing and cooking.

 To try some traditional Māori cuisine, including Hangi pie, head to Kai Caff Aye for lunch in the Rotorua Business District.
 Hangi is a traditional method of cooking food for the Māori people and when put into a pie, it is a perfect example of combining Māori and European cuisine into a quintessential New Zealand food item.
+You can read more about the various food of New Zealand here.

 Redwoods Treewalk